chainguard-dev/edu/content/chainguard/administration/cloudevents/pull-events-recorder/index.md

 To follow along with this guide, it is assumed that you have the following tools and programs set up and ready to use.

+* A [verified Chainguard organization](/chainguard/administration/iam-organizations/verified-orgs/) with a private [Registry](/chainguard/chainguard-registry/overview/) and access to [Production Images](/chainguard/chainguard-images/overview/#production-and-developer-images).
 * `chainctl`, the Chainguard command-line interface.
 You can install this by following our guide on [How to Install `chainctl`](/chainguard/administration/how-to-install-chainctl/).
 * [`terraform`](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) to configure a Google Cloud service account, IAM permissions, and deploy the Cloud Run service.
 * A Google Cloud account with a project running.
 The example application assumes that your project has the following APIs enabled: